About 40 killed in suspected Boko Haram attacks in Nigeria - witnesses

 Boko Haram controlled territory the size of Belgium in the northeast at the start of the year but has been pushed out of most of it by the Nigerian army, backed by troops from Chad, Niger and Cameroon.

-In Washington, State Department spokesman John Kirby said the United States condemned the Boko Haram attacks and commended the military forces of Nigeria and the other countries for their advances against the group.

-"We encourage the government of Nigeria to take steps to secure and govern liberated areas by filling in behind military successes with police and civilian administration," he said in a statement.

-(Reporting by Ardo Abdullah; Additional reporting by Mohammad Zargham in Washington; Writing by Alexis Akwagyiram; Editing by David Clarke, James Macharia and Lisa Shumaker)
+(Reporting by Ardo Abdullah; Writing by Alexis Akwagyiram; Editing by David Clarke and James Macharia)